zommiommy/quantile_checking/README.md

 query settings:
   -I INPUT, --input INPUT
-                        The name of the input bandwith metric, default- value='inBandwidth'
+                        The name of the input bandwidth metric, default- value='inBandwidth'
   -O OUTPUT, --output OUTPUT
-                        The name of the output bandwith metric, default- value='outBandwidth'
+                        The name of the output bandwidth metric, default- value='outBandwidth'
   -rc, --report-csv     Flag, if enabled the data read from the DB are dumped
                         as a CSV